Rainy and Typhoon Season

 USCIS Centralizes Filing of Petition for Alien Relative, Form I-130

-Effective August 15, 2011, the U.S. Citizenship and Immigration Services (USCIS) centralized filing of the Petition for Alien Relative (Form I-130) immigrant visa petition.
+The U.S. Citizenship and Immigration Services (USCIS) centralized filing of the Petition for Alien Relative (Form I-130) immigrant visa petition since August 15, 2011.
 As such, petitioners residing in countries without USCIS offices, such as Hong Kong and Macau, must now file Form I-130 with the USCIS Chicago Lockbox facility.
 For details, see "USCIS News."

 Effective April 28, 2011, the Department of Homeland Security (DHS) no longer requires registration of foreign citizens entering and exiting the United States under the National Security Entry-Exit Registration System (NSEERS), also known as Special Registration.
 More information is available in the Federal Register notice (PDF 179 KB) from DHS dated April 28, 2011.